Real Story: Mary-Beth

 Next Up: Treatment With NUEDEXTA

-Carol was persistent in her search for answers about PBA, after discussing it with her doctor, she started taking NUEDEXTA.
+Carol was persistent in her search for answers about PBA; after discussing it with her doctor, she started taking NUEDEXTA.
 Then she started seeing results.

-Real patients living with PBA.
-Images reflect patients’ health status at the time the images were captured.
+Liyah is a caregiver for a real patient living with PBA.
+Image reflects patient’s health status at the time the image was captured.